 However, the chasms opened by hate crimes often become the sites of new bridge-building.
 Sometimes incidents of violence and vandalism become the tragic occasions for knitting together a wider community.
 For example, in the aftermath of the Pittsburgh incident in 1983, Swami Chidananda of the Hindu-Jain Temple sent a letter of friendship to everyone in the neighborhood after the vandalism at the temple.
 At Christmas and Easter, he sent flowers and baskets of fruit.
 He started yoga classes at the temple as well.
 “People began to get to know us and discovered we’re not so different,” he said.
 “We are not alligators or something to be afraid of.”

-When the Islamic Center of the South Bay in Lomita, California was struck by vandals twice in 1986, leaders of the Muslim community made up their minds to become active in interfaith activities.
+When the Islamic Center of the South Bay in Lomita, California was struck by vandals twice in 1986, leaders of the Muslim community decided to become active in interfaith activities.
 They reached out to the South Bay Interfaith Clergy which, at that time, included only Christians and Jews.
 Similarly in DuPage County, Illinois, the Islamic community became active in the DuPage Interfaith Resource Network when the mosque in Villa Park was repeatedly attacked with graffiti.
 Said one of the members, “Every time there was an uproar in the Middle East or a plane hijacking, paint would be thrown on our cars while we were inside praying or there would be graffiti on the building.
 We wanted to participate in the Interfaith Network because we felt we were not doing justice to the people we lived among in order to dispel their misunderstanding of Islam.”

 In 1990, Boston’s oldest Islamic center, located near the same Quincy shipyards that had employed Muslim workers from Lebanon early in the century, was devastated by a three-alarm fire during the holy month of Ramadan.
 It was a shock not only to the Muslim community, but to the whole metropolitan area.
 The Massachusetts Council of Churches responded swiftly.
 Diane Kessler, then executive director, said, “This is yet another tragic reminder that the whole community must be ever-vigilant to safeguard the freedom of worship of all religious groups, to confront and condemn any act which stems from hatred and religious intolerance.
 When part of the community is scorned, all are diminished.”